danielcifuentes54/aws-security-specialty/README.md

 * You can do VPC peering with another AWS account
 * VPC peering can work inter-region, cross account
 * You can refer a security group of a peered VPC (work cross account)
-* Longest Prefix Match ("most specific route"), it is used in the route tables to know where redirect a traffic in cases where an VPC are peered with ther two vpc with the same CIDR
+* Longest Prefix Match ("most specific route"), it is used in the route tables to know where redirect a traffic in cases where an VPC are peered with other two vpc with the same CIDR
 * No edge to edge routing, vpc peering does not support edge to edge routing for NAT devices

 ### Transit Gateway